Python Turtle - Lesson 5¶

 checks if the left value is less than or equal to the right value |

-Change your code so it looks like the code below.
-Specifically:
+Update your code so it matches the example below.

 1import random